Serbo-Croatian grammar: a-type nouns

 The category of animacy is important for choosing of accusative singular of o-stems, and of personal pronouns.
 Animate nouns have the accusative case like the genitive, and inanimate nouns have the accusative case like the nominative.
 This is also important for adjectives and numerals that agree with masculine nouns in case.

 This type has two sets of case endings: one for masculine, and the other for neuter gender:

-The zero ending -Ø is for masculine nouns that end in consonant in nominative singular.
+The zero ending -Ø is for masculine nouns that end in a consonant in the nominative singular.
 Most masculine monosyllabic and some bisyllabic words receive an additional suffix -ov- or -ev- throughout the plural (bor – borovi 'pine', panj – panjevi 'stump').

 The choice of -o- and -e- endings in the nominative, vocative and instrumental singular, as well as the plural suffix -ov-/-ev-, is governed by the stem-final consonant: if it is a "soft" (chiefly palatal consonant – c, č, ć, đ, j, lj, nj, š, ž, št, and sometimes r), -e- endings are used, and -o endings otherwise; however, there are exceptions.